mguerrinha/FEUP-LDTS-SpaceShooter/README.md

 - **Jumping** - The game character will jump when the space bar key is pressed.
 - **Getting hidden coins** - When the game character hits a platform from below (by jumping beneath it) it will smash that segment of the platform and will get any coins that may exist hidden there.
+- **SpaceShip** - is responsible for the player's ship.
+She can move up, down, left, and right on the playing field.

 ### PLANNED FEATURES
 In the future we will be able to add power-ups and be able to gain certain special attributes, increase the amount of life and as the game progresses the speed of the enemies will increase.